OPEN DAYS & TIMES

 Do we need to book our return ferry time?

 Getting back to the mainland is easy, no prior booking is required.
 Return ferries depart hourly from Penguin Island at 10.10am, 11.10am, 12.10pm, 1.10pm, 2.10pm, 3.10pm & 4pm sharp, just walk down to the jetty a few minutes before hand and show your ticket to the skipper prior to boarding.
 On busy days we just keep running the ferry until everyone is off the island.
 Please note Penguin Island closes to the public at 4pm so please be waiting on the jetty by this time.

 Is it safe to walk across the sandbar?

-The management of the sandbar is the responsibility of the WA state government Department of Parks and Wildlife (DPaW).
+The management of the sandbar is the responsibility of the WA state government Parks & Wildlife Services.
 Their advice is ‘Do not walk or wade across the sandbar to Penguin Island.
 Strong rips and currents can occur, water depth and conditions change rapidly.
 People have drowned attempting this crossing.
 Use the ferry service at all times.’

 What time is the Penguin Feeding at the Discovery Centre?

-Penguin feedings are presented by a Department of Parks and Wildlife ranger at 10.30am, 12.30 & 2.30pm and last around 20 minutes, after which the rangers are available to answer any visitor questions.
+Penguin feedings are presented by a Parks & Wildlife Services ranger at 10.30am, 12.30 & 2.30pm and last around 20 minutes, after which the rangers are available to answer any visitor questions.
 Visitors can also access the centre from 10am to 3pm.